Manish Gandhi: Theatre

 In 2010, Gandhi played the lead role in Rizwaan, written and directed by Abhishek Majumdar.
 In 2011, he directed (and acted in) Mike Bartlett's Cock for the youth theatre festival, Thespo, where it picked up two awards.
 The Mumbai Theatre Guide said the play raises "important questions but isn't as provocative as the title would suggest" but "Gandhi displays some acuity as the director."
 Noted critic Shanta Gokhale said the play "acquires a dimension that lies outside a mere love triangle."

 In 2012, he directed Vikram Phukan's Limbo, which opened at Prithvi Theatre after a crowd-sourcing campaign.
 The play has strong movement elements and Mumbai Theatre Guide wrote, "it has the unbounded freewheeling feel of an exploration."
 The Times of India said, "what makes it unique is the dance and music routine, which has lots of interesting movements."

 In 2013 he directed reality star Eijaz Khan in an adaptation of Anton Chekhov.

+In 2017 he appeared in Natives at the Southwark Playhouse in London.